tomprimozic/type-systems/extensible_rows/README.md

 extensions `<a : _ | ...>`.
 A record type is a wrapper for the type of row; other wrappers could exist (Daan gives example of sum/variant types).

-The core of the type inference is implemented in methods `unify` and `rewrite_row`.
+The core of the type inference is implemented in functions `unify` and `rewrite_row`.
 The function `unify` unifies record types by unifying their enclosing rows, and unifies an empty row only with itself.
 If a row extension `<a : t | r>` is unified with another row, the function `rewrite_row` rewrites the second row by searching for the first field with label `a` and